cantools/cantools/README.rst

     ...
     (582, -3751, bytearray(b'\xe2j\xf3'))

-Change endianess of data and then unpack it:
+Change endianness of the data with byteswap(), and then unpack the
+values:

 .. code-block:: python